bulkpanda/quickdraw/README.md

 # Objective

-To make an online quickdraw recogniser similar to https://quickdraw.withgoogle.com/ using angular.
+To make an online quickdraw recogniser similar to https://quickdraw.withgoogle.com/ using angular. <br>
-Train a model to recognise doodles for 10 classes of images.
+Train a model to recognise doodles for 10 classes of images. <br>
 Creating a webpage using angular.

 # Clone the repository